 Constitutional and Mainland Affairs

 Welcome to the website of the Constitutional and Mainland Affairs Bureau.

-The Constitutional and Mainland Affairs Bureau is responsible for overseeing the full and faithful implementation of the Basic Law.
-We have developed and maintained a constructive working relationship between the HKSAR Government and the Central People's Government and other Mainland authorities in accordance with the principles of "One Country, Two Systems", "Hong Kong people administering Hong Kong" and a high degree of autonomy.
+The Constitutional and Mainland Affairs Bureau (CMAB) is responsible for overseeing the full and faithful implementation of the Basic Law.
+We develop and maintain a constructive working relationship between the HKSAR Government and the Central People's Government as well as other Mainland authorities in accordance with the principles of "one country, two systems", "Hong Kong people administering Hong Kong" and a high degree of autonomy.

 Secretary for Constitutional and Mainland Affairs